gengle/gawk/README.md

 [![Deps][david-image]][david-url]
 [![Dev Deps][david-dev-image]][david-dev-url]

-Gawk is a observable model that stores JavaScript data types.
-Think of it as a JSON object that you can listen for changes.
+Gawk is a observable model that wraps JavaScript data types.
+Once a JavaScript value is wrapped, it allows you to listen for changes.

+Gawk supports the common built-in data types such as string, boolean, number, array, object, function, null, and undefined.
+Anything that you can represent in a JSON object, you can gawk.

+You can deeply nest objects too.
+Gawked arrays, objects, and functions have additional functions for common tasks.
+For example, `GawkArray` instances have `push()` and `pop()` methods.

+Gawk should work in web browsers, but it's not tested.

 > Note: gawk requires Node.js 4 or newer.